SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/control-center/control-center-article.md

 > Note: For a practical example, refer to the <doc:integrating-with-control-center> tutorial.

 A ``Player`` instance integrates seamlessly with the Control Center, with much of the integration handled automatically.
-However, your app is responsible for activating the player instance linked to the Control Center and providing metadata (e.g. title, artwork) for the ``PlayerItem`` currently playing.
+However, your app is responsible for activating the player instance linked to the Control Center and providing metadata (e.g., title, artwork) for the ``PlayerItem`` currently playing.

 > Important: System heuristics determine app eligibility for Control Center integration.
 For example, the [audio session](https://developer.apple.com/documentation/avfaudio/avaudiosession) must use a non-mixable category option.
 See the [_Explore media metadata publishing and playback interactions_ WWDC session](https://developer.apple.com/videos/play/wwdc2022/110338/) for more details.